VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/guiprog.md

 }
 ```

 Alright, so line by line, it seems that line 1 is just defining a constant.
-Reading the Processing docs you'll find setup() should contain size() which takes two arguments that are the size of the output window in pixels (x and y) and that draw() is an endlessly looping function that updates that window.
+Reading the Processing docs, you'll find setup() should contain size() which takes two arguments that are the size of the output window in pixels (x and y) and that draw() is an endlessly looping function that updates that window.

-Before going further let's copy and paste the code into VSCode and run it:
+Before going further, let's copy and paste the code into VSCode and run it:

 [TODO] add picture